Multispectral Indices for Wildfire Management

-Zhou et al. \cite{zhou-2019} consider topographic resistance as a notable characteristic shared by ratio indices, such as \acrshort{ndvi}, \acrshort{ndwi} \cite{gao-1996}, and \acrshort{ndre}.
-These indices---derived from low complexity ratios---have been observed to partially mitigate the influence of topographic variations, especially when compared to non-ratio indices like \acrshort{evi} \cite{liu-1995,zhou-2019}.
-The issue of atmospheric resistance can also be minimized by various indices, such as \acrshort{rdvi} \cite{roujean-1995}, which offers additional mitigation against specific solar geometry distortions \cite{jingguo-2015}.
-In addition to \acrshort{rdvi}, the \acrshort{evi} and \acrshort{evi2} indices are also robust in the presence of atmospheric interference.
+Zhou et al. \citep{zhou-2019} consider topographic resistance as a notable characteristic shared by ratio indices, such as \gls{ndvi}, \gls{ndwi} \citep{gao-1996}, and \gls{ndre}.
+These indices---derived from low complexity ratios---have been observed to partially mitigate the influence of topographic variations, especially when compared to non-ratio indices like \gls{evi} \citep{liu-1995,zhou-2019}.
+The issue of atmospheric resistance can also be minimized by various indices, such as \gls{rdvi} \citep{roujean-1995}, which offers additional mitigation against specific solar geometry distortions \citep{jingguo-2015}.
+In addition to \gls{rdvi}, the \gls{evi} and \gls{evi2} indices are also robust in the presence of atmospheric interference.

-The \acrshort{tavi} \cite{jiang-2011} index was developed taking topographic resistance into account.
-It addresses the high correlation between the solar incidence cosine and conventional vegetation indices that can lead to a loss of accuracy \cite{jiang-2011}. \acrshort{tavi} introduces two coefficients: \(M_{\text{RED}}\), representing the maximized value of the red waveband, and \(f(\Delta)\), the topography adjusting coefficient.
+The \gls{tavi} \citep{jiang-2011} index was developed taking topographic resistance into account.
+It addresses the high correlation between the solar incidence cosine and conventional vegetation indices that can lead to a loss of accuracy \citep{jiang-2011}. \gls{tavi} introduces two coefficients: \(M_{\text{RED}}\), representing the maximized value of the red waveband, and \(f(\Delta)\), the topography adjusting coefficient.
 The \(f(\Delta)\) coefficient, with a value of 2.28, minimizes the mean difference between shadowed and brightly lit inclines.
-Interestingly, \acrshort{tavi} relies solely on the red and \gls{nir} bands, without support from additional topographical data.
+Interestingly, \gls{tavi} relies solely on the red and \gls{nir} bands, without support from additional topographical data.

-Several other index qualities warrant consideration, such as utility for specific value estimations or use as alternatives for other indices \cite{gonec-2019}.
-For instance, when estimating fractional vegetation cover, a \acrshort{dvi}-based \cite{tucker-1979} model achieved the highest accuracy and stability \cite{yan-2021}.
-Furthermore, \acrshort{ndvi} can be a viable alternative to \acrshort{rvi}, which uses radio band data that tends to be costly and difficult to acquire \cite{gonec-2019}.
-Finally, \acrshort{ndwi} exhibits strong accuracy in estimating vegetation water content, and since a plant's water content is often correlated to its condition, \acrshort{ndwi} can serve as a reliable indicator of vegetation health as well \cite{lu-2011}.
+Several other index qualities warrant consideration, such as utility for specific value estimations or use as alternatives for other indices \citep{gonec-2019}.
+For instance, when estimating fractional vegetation cover, a \gls{dvi}-based \citep{tucker-1979} model achieved the highest accuracy and stability \citep{yan-2021}.
+The \gls{ndvi} can also serve as a reliable alternative for estimating the live vegetation fraction, as demonstrated by Laneve et al.~\citep{laneve2024application}.
+Furthermore, \gls{ndvi} can be a viable alternative to \gls{rvi}, which uses radio band data that tends to be costly and difficult to acquire \citep{gonec-2019}.
+Finally, \gls{ndwi} exhibits strong accuracy in estimating vegetation water content, and since a plant's water content is often correlated to its condition, \gls{ndwi} can serve as a reliable indicator of vegetation health as well \citep{lu-2011}.